 The Honors Program at King’s College provides the serious undergraduate scholar with unique opportunities to develop his or her intellectual and creative powers to their fullest extent.
 Students admitted to the Honors Program enjoy challenging coursework and individual attention from dedicated professors.
-The Academic Component of the Honors Program is designed to both guarantee each student a thorough grounding in the fundamentals of a liberal education and provide the flexibility each student needs to best pursue his or her own scholarly interests.
+The Academic component is designed to both guarantee each student a thorough grounding in the fundamentals of a liberal education and provide the flexibility each student needs to best pursue his or her own scholarly interests.

-Students who complete the Honors Program are awarded an Honors Certificate and Medal at graduation.
+Students who complete the Honors Program are awarded an Honors Certificate, Medal, and Cord at graduation.
 The intellectual initiative and personal maturity demonstrated by Honors Program graduates gives them a substantial edge in finding employment and in applying to law school, medical school, and graduate school.